letsencrypt/cp-cps/README.md

 This repository contains Certificate Policy (CP) and Certification Practice Statement (CPS) documents for ISRG / Let's Encrypt.

-The documents here are under development.
-Current official CP and CPS documents can be found at:
+This is where we work on our CP and CPS documents, but no revision becomes official until it's posted here:

 [https://letsencrypt.org/repository/](https://letsencrypt.org/repository/)